Szymon-Michalak/iOS-Resources/blog/WhatIsBehaviorDrivenDevelopment.md

 BDD tests follow the *Given*, *When*, and *Then* format.

-If we consider the examples above, we start with the describekeyword which clarifies the action or behavior we’re looking to test and establishes any preconditions for the test *given*.
+If we consider the examples above, we start with the `describe` keyword which clarifies the action or behavior we’re looking to test and establishes any preconditions for the test *given*.

-Next, the `context` block describes the conditions inwhich this behavior should be expected *when*.
+Next, the `context` block describes the conditions in which this behavior should be expected *when*.

 Finally, the `it` block specifies the expected behaviorand validates the results *then*.